Recycling Block Captain Program

 Already a Recycling Block Captain?

-As a result of China’s decreased tolerance of contaminated materials being accepted for recycling, significant changes are occurring in recycling markets that have an impact on what materials are acceptable in our tan commingled recycling carts, as discussed in this Gazette-Times article.
+As a result of China’s decreased tolerance of contaminated materials being accepted for recycling, significant changes are occurring in recycling markets that have an impact on what we can put in our tan commingled recycling carts, as discussed in this Gazette-Times article.

 When it comes to recycling, we are shifting our focus back to quality.
-While quantity might decrease for the short-term, the recycling process is not successful without high-quality materials.
-This is what will ensure the continued existence of recycling markets, both domestic and abroad.
+While quantity might decrease for the short-term, the recycling process is not successful without high-quality materials that will ensure the continued existence of recycling markets, both domestic and abroad.

 Block Captain Handouts